dad98253/tests2d/README.md

 Some of the code has been purposely written to attempt to confuse an optimizing compiler.
 A good compiler should be smart enough to catch these.

 Minimal checks are made to determine computational correctness.
+For example, the code does not attempt to verify that the asynchronous I/O is actually asynchronous (many machines just pretend!).
 So take great care when you move the code to a new machine.
-Be careful not to over-flow any short integers in the do loop counters.
-The code appears to run correctly on the gfortran family of compilers and has run (in the past) on Cray, Floating Point System (Portland Group), Microsoft, Compaq, Control Data (ftn), VAX, and a host of others that I can't even remember any more...
+I.e., be careful not to overflow any short integers in the do loop counters.

+The code appears to run correctly on the gfortran family of compilers and has run (in the past) on Cray, Floating Point System (Portland Group), Microsoft, Compaq, Control Data (ftn), VAX VMS, and a host of others that I can't even remember any more...
 Sections of the code have also been compiled using CUDA.

 Have fun,
 -John